silnrsi/text-pdf/readme.txt

 manipulating PDF files.
 This module is no exception.
 Beyond the standard features you would expect from a PDF manipulation module there are:

-CHANGES

-This version marks a distinct step forward over previous versions.
-Many bugs have been removed and new features added.
-One incompatible change is that where the version of the pdf file could be set via $pdf->{'Version'}, this has had to be changed to $pdf->{' version'} so that the version didn't try to end up in the trailer dictionary!

 FEATURES

  .
 Works with more than one PDF file open at once